 To create a rule:

-From the recommendations detail page for Vulnerabilities in your virtual machines should be remediated, select Disable rule.
+From the recommendations detail page for Machines should have vulnerability findings resolved, select Disable rule.

 Select the relevant scope.

 Define your criteria.
 You can use any of the following criteria:

 - Finding ID

 Select Apply rule.

 Changes might take up to 24hrs to take effect.

 To view, override, or delete a rule: